RenaKunisaki/StarFoxAdventures/notes/maps.bin.md

 WM_xxx is mostly 0x376 to 0x3BC

+I wonder if these "offsets" are converted from when the game used a cartridge they're stored to the save file along with some coordinates at offset 0x168 for chapter 2 this is: 0x00046fd8  12373.7  211  176.534 apparently there are 63 such entries in the save when processing a romlist entry, if one of these saved entries has the same ID, then the saved coords overwrite the entry's. so this mechanism allows to save the coords of up to 63 unique objects. and the "offset" allows to assign a globally unique ID to an object instance, so that its position can persist forever.

-I wonder if these "offsets" are converted from when the game used a cartridge supposedly this is a GameObjectDef
+supposedly this is a GameObjectDef
 0x00  short	      type
 0x02  u8          allocatedSize